hannamw/hannamw.github.io/publications/index.md

 **Michael Hanna**, Sandro Pezzelle, and Yonatan Belinkov.
 2024.
 [Have Faith in Faithfulness: Going Beyond Circuit Overlap When Finding Model Mechanisms](https://openreview.net/forum?id=TZ0CCGDcuT).
 In the First Conference on Language Modeling. **(COLM 2024)**

 Frank Wildenburg, **Michael Hanna**, and Sandro Pezzelle.
 2024.
 [Do Pre-Trained Language Models Detect and Understand Semantic Underspecification?
 Ask the DUST!](https://aclanthology.org/2024.findings-acl.572/).
-In Findings of the Association for Computational Linguistics **(ACL Findings 2024)**
+In Findings of the Association for Computational Linguistics: ACL 2024 **(ACL Findings 2024)**

 **Michael Hanna**, Yonatan Belinkov, and Sandro Pezzelle.
 2023.
 [When Language Models Fall in Love: Animacy Processing in Transformer Language Models](https://aclanthology.org/2023.emnlp-main.744/).
 In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP). **(EMNLP 2023)**